soapko/alice-mcp-server/README.md

 ## Powerful New Features

-Alice has been upgraded with powerful new features to supercharge your development workflow, ensuring that context and priority are never lost between coding sessions.
+Alice has been upgraded with powerful new features to enhance your development workflow, ensuring that context and priority are never lost between coding sessions.

 ### Dynamic Project Planning